aselshall/rm/hw/hw2.md

 # [Homework 2: Develop a research question](https://aselshall.github.io/rm/hw/hw2)

 ## Objective
 To get started with developing a clear and focused research question by conducting an exploratory literature search on a topic of your interest.
-This homework will help you understand the current landscape of your research problem, identify gaps in knowledge, and lay the foundation for your research proposal.
-This will also help you to prepare for your [first class presentation](https://aselshall.github.io/rm/hw/class-presentation1).
+This homework will help you understand the current landscape of your research problem, identify gaps in knowledge, and lay the foundation for your [research proposal](https://https://aselshall.github.io/rm/hw/proposal-hw).
+Also, this shall help you to prepare for your [first class presentation](https://aselshall.github.io/rm/hw/class-presentation1).

 ## Instructions